-If you read some of our articles you know that your brand isn’t just your logo, it’s much more than that.
+If you read some of my articles you know that your brand isn’t just your logo, it’s much more than that.
 It doesn’t mean that your logo isn’t important.
 On the contrary, your logo is the foundation of your brand.
 Because it is so important you should be careful when designing it.

 I said on the begging in that brand is not a logo and branding is not about the logo.
 It is true, but it is the first step to create your own brand.

-Some may thing that in today’s world almost anybody could draw a logo using Photoshop or even Paint.
+Some may think that in today’s world almost anybody could draw a logo using Photoshop or even Paint.
 Pick something that looks nice add a company name and voilà – job is done right?
 Don’t do it!
 Branding is about strategic thinking and careful planning.
 That is why your logo should not be random.
 It doesn’t mean that you have to pay thousands of pounds to a graphic designer, it means however that it should be part of your coherent branding strategy.

 Other branding efforts aim to build a positive image of your company.
 So that people will associate your company with the values that you stand for.
 The purpose of your logo is different.
 It builds brand recognition so that customers think of your brand whenever they see your logo.